 - Get paid up to two days early

-- Plant a tree by rounding up your debit card purchases to the nearest dollar
+- The option to plant a tree by rounding up your debit card purchases to the nearest dollar

 - Personal impact score to track if you’re spending at ethical businesses

 Aspiration Plus has all of the same perks as a basic Spend & Save account, but rewards are better.
-Plus, you can also earn interest if you meet certain requirements.
+Plus, you can also earn higher interest on some of your funds if you meet certain requirements.
 Aspiration Plus perks include:

 - $200 welcome bonus for spending $1,000 within your first 60 days